nadeeravista/php_shoping_cart/README.md

 ### Overview
-This is simple shpping cart application written using vanilla php No PHP or javascript framework used.
-No data storage used.
-Further enhansments are need to to store the persistant data.
+This is a simple shopping cart application written using vanilla PHP.
+No PHP or javascript framework has been used.
+No data storage was used.
+Further enhancements are needed to store the persistent data.
 No payment facilities are provided.

 ### How to install
-Basic PHP and apache or suitable web server can run this application.
+Basic PHP and apache or a suitable web server can run this application.
 Clone or copy the content of this repository to the webroot

 ### How to run